+For immediate release:

+Friday, January 29, 2021

-For immediate release: Friday, September 25, 2020 Contact: Jerome Hand jhand@adem,alabama.gov (334) 260-4545
+Contact: Jerome Hand jhand@adem,alabama.gov (334) 260-4545

-Drinking Water Notice Issued to McCall Water System, Inc. Customers
+Drinking Water Notice Issued to Mexia Water System, Inc. Customers

-MONTGOMERY - The McCall Water System, Inc. has been required by the Alabama Department of Environmental Management to issue a drinking water notice to its customers after testing showed elevated levels of lead in drinking water at three homes.
+The Alabama Department of Environmental Management is requiring the Mexia Water System, Inc., in Monroe County, to issue a drinking water notice to its customers after testing showed elevated levels of lead in drinking water at three homes.

-Laboratory analysis for the monitoring period between June - September 2020 found that three results exceeded the action level of 15 ug/L (micrograms per liter) as set by the U.S. Environmental Protection Agency.
-The sampling consisted of 21 samples collected in different parts of the McCall Water System, Inc. service area with results ranging from non-detect to 69 ug/L.
+Laboratory analysis for the monitoring period between July - December found that the three results exceeded the action level of 15 ug/L (micrograms per liter) as set by the U.S. Environmental Protection Agency.
+The sampling consisted of 20 samples collected in different parts of the Mexia Water System, Inc. service area with results ranging from non-detect to 200 ug/L.

-On August 7, the McCall Water System, Inc.'s laboratory reported that all three confirmation samples collected on July 28 did not exceed the EPA action level for lead.
+The Mexia Water System, Inc.'s laboratory reported that all three confirmation samples collected on Nov.
+14 and Nov.
+16, did not exceed the EPA action level for lead.
 At this time, there is no evidence of lead in the water sources being used locally, nor are there any known lead service lines in the system.

-ADEM directed the McCall Water System, Inc. on July 20 to prepare a corrosion control report, conduct water quality parameter and source monitoring, to continue monitoring 20 sites every six months, and provide educational materials to customers and other consumers.
-The Department will be working closely with McCall to return the system to compliance as soon as possible.
+On Dec.
+31, the Mexia Water System, Inc. submitted results from a corrosion control study and plans to remediate the high levels of lead.
+ADEM has required that the Mexia Water System, Inc. conduct water quality parameter and source monitoring, continue to monitor 20 sites every six months, and provide educational materials to its customers and other consumers.

+The Department will be working closely with the Mexia Water System, Inc. to return the system to compliance as soon as possible.

 "Anytime that a lead action level is exceeded is a concern, particularly for young children and pregnant women," said ADEM Director Lance LeFleur.
-"Until the McCall Water System is able to demonstrate lead levels that are in compliance, there are steps residents can take to reduce exposure."
+"Until the Mexia Water System, Inc. is able to demonstrate lead levels that are in compliance there are steps residents can take to reduce exposure."